owlbarn/tutorial/book/dataframe/README.md

 Owl_pretty.pp_dataframe Format.std_formatter df
 ```

-You can use `Dataframe.types` function to retrieve the types of all columns in a dataframe.
+You can use the `Dataframe.types` function to retrieve the types of all columns in a dataframe.

 ## Summary

+This chapter introduces the dataframe module in Owl, including its creating, manipulation, query, loading and saving, etc.
 Comparing to those very mature libraries like Pandas, the Dataframe module in Owl is very young.
-I also try to keep its functionality minimal in the beginning to reserve enough space for future adjustment.
-From my point of view, dataframe should only offer a minimal set of table manipulation functions, its analytical capability should come from the combination with other modules (e.g. `Stats`) in Owl.
+We also try to keep its functionality minimal in the beginning to reserve enough space for future adjustment.
+The dataframe should only offer a minimal set of table manipulation functions, its analytical capability should come from the combination with other modules (e.g. `Stats`) in Owl.